dabeaz-course/practical-python/Notes/08_Testing_debugging/01_Testing.md

 This way you are including the test in the same module as your code.

 *Benefit: If the code is obviously broken, attempts to import the module will crash.*

 This is not recommended for exhaustive testing.
+It's more of a basic "smoke test".
+Does the function work on any example at all?
+If not, then something is definitely broken.

 ### `unittest` Module